bilyv/coti-projects/docs/USER_GUIDE.md

 ## Getting Started

-The Coti Project Progress Tracker helps you organize and track your projects through a structured step-by-step approach.
+The Cotim Project Progress Tracker helps you organize and track your projects through a structured step-by-step approach.
 Whether you're managing personal goals, work projects, or learning objectives, this tool provides an intuitive interface for breaking down complex tasks into manageable steps.

 ### Accessing the Application